RhetTbull/osxmetadata/README.md

                 (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
-A list of strings. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
+A list of strings. rating          kMDItemStarRating, com.apple.metadata:kMDItemStarRating;
+                User rating of this item.
+For example, the stars rating of an iTunes track.
+An integer. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
                 Finder tags; searchable in Spotlight using "tag:tag_name".
                 If you want tags/keywords visible in the Finder, use this